Do you have what it takes to be the next American Idol winner? - NewsBreak

 Those who feel as though they could belt out a win are encouraged to sign up on their application page linked here .

 American Idol began in 2002, premiering on FOX until 2016 when the network cancelled the series.
-The series was picked back up by ABC network in February of 2021.
+The series was picked back up by ABC network in February of 2021.‘Godmother of Soul’ Patti LaBelle to perform at NYS Fair

 The series was created by Simon Fuller and was a replica of a British TV show called “Pop Idol,” which was formatted the same way as its successor.